IMS94/chr247.com/readme.md

   - No trial periods
   - No hidden charges
   - No contracts
+  - Universla access
 - **Security**
   - All the records are protected by SSL end-to-end encryption so they are only accessed by only you and the people who you grant access to.
   - Easy To Set-Up
   - No installing, updating or maintaining is required by the user.
 We will do all that for you.
 Once your account is approved you can immediately start using the system.
 - **Easy Access**
   - The entire system is running on cloud technology, so you can securely access your records from anywhere, anytime.
 All you need is a computer, tablet or a smartphone and an internet connection.

 ## Features